furokku/ugoserver-dev/README.md

 All of this is wrapped in docker (for both security and convenience) and [webproc](https://github.com/jpillora/webproc), which provides a nice web interface for viewing logs and the current loaded config file.

-Some paths will have to be changed because they are hardcoded, like `/srv/` to whatever you want.
+Some paths will have to be changed because they are hardcoded, like `/srv/hatena` to whatever you want.
+<br>I think it's a more or less sane default, so that's what I use

 The database portion of this uses postgresql, and while I'm inexperienced in SQL, the features that it offers seem good to me vs the minor learning curve.

 ## Setup
+* Install and create a postgresql database called `ugo`.
+The default table is called `flipnotes` with values (id serial primary key; author\_id varchar(16) not null; filename varchar(24) not null, uploaded\_at timestamp default now() )
 * Create a certificate for your server using the commands in the nds-constraint github repo linked below, and put them in `crt/common.crt` and `crt/common.key`.
 You should add a SAN (subject alternative name) for `ugomemo.hatena.ne.jp`, unless you plan on not using the japanese region flipnote studio.
 * Change the ip in dnsmasq.conf and proxy.conf to wherever you want your request redirected
 * Run `docker-compose up` to start the containers
 * Cd into `src/` and start the go server
-* Set the dns on your DSi to point to the server's ip
+* Set the dns on your console to the server's ip

+It's recommended to configure http authentication for webproc if you're exposing this to the internet.
-Flipnote studio should now be able to connect to your replacement hatena server.
+<br>Flipnote studio should now be able to connect to your replacement hatena server.

 ## Notes